Why it’s Important to Control the White Balance Settings on Your Camera

 Did you know that light can be colored?
 Not only LED, neon, or fluorescent lights, but natural daylight can have a distinct color cast.
 This can have a marked effect on the outcome of your photos.
 White balance in a camera filters the light, so the colors look right.

 Before we delve into the details of white balance, it helps to have an understanding of color balance in photography.
-Color balance is the adjustment of the intensity of various colors in an image (typically the primary colors of Blue, Green, and Red).
-The objective of adjusting colors is render correctly.
+This is the adjustment of the intensity of various colors in an image (typically the primary colors of Blue, Green, and Red).
+The objective of adjusting colors is so that they render correctly.
 The general method used is often called gray balance.

 What is White Balance?

 White balance is a setting in your camera that helps you produce a natural-looking coloration in your image.
 The goal of white balance is to achieve the most accurate colors possible.
 The color of your subject in a photograph is affected by the type of lighting you’re using.
 Our eyes and our brain automatically compensate for the differences in light.
 For example, a green object will always appear green to the naked eye regardless of whether it’s viewed in sunlight, fluorescent, or incandescent light.